We have visited and hiked an inordinate number of volcanos on our travels.

 Some hikers attempted to walk quickly (or run) down the hiking path, and we witnessed many losing their balance, slipping and/or falling.
 We were in a hurry to get back to the main entrance of the Vesuvius National Park, where our driver Ciro was waiting for us, but in no hurry to injure ourselves.

-LUXURY TRAVEL TIP: If you want to experience la dolce vita, take your time and book a two-day luxurious tour that will include visits to the Amalfi coast, Positano and Ravello on day one, and Pompeii, Mount Vesuvius and a Vesuvius winery on day two.
+LUXURY TRAVEL TIP: If you want to experience la dolce vita, take your time and book a luxurious tour that begins in Naples and drives to Positano, visiting Pompeii, and Mount Vesuvius on the return.

 After we left Vesuvius National Park, Ciro suggested we visit a nearby winery for a delicious lunch and wine tasting.
 To read more about that experience, read: Wine Tasting at Cantina del Vesuvio Winery in Naples, Italy: An Honest Review.